javaf/extra-event/README.md

-# java-event-emitter
+# java-stimuli

-What is `java-event-emitter` you ask?
+What is `java-stimuli` you ask?
 Wait, lets first read a short story.

 > Imagine that you are in the middle chemistry class, jotting down notes on **Radicals** from the
 > blackboard.
 The master is endlessly scribbling symbols of elements, of various valencies, with